-There remain three positions available for position of SHS Councillor due no nominations being received by the close of nominations on Friday 16 October.
-To nominate yourself, please complete the Nomination Form here and send it email@example.com.
-The deadline for nominations is 22 October 11:59pm
+There remain three positions available for position of SHS Councillor due to positions being unfulfilled during the recent Autumn Elections.
+To nominate yourself, please complete the Nomination Form here The deadline for nominations is Friday 4th December 11:59am

 If you have any questions, please contact SUelections@city.ac.uk and hope you find the article below useful...

 Lectures, exams, coursework, night shifts, long, demanding placement weeks and reduced holidays… it’s a pretty crazy life as an School of Health Science (SHS) student, but check out why you should apply to run as the Student Councillor for the School of Health Sciences.